LSA Honors Grants for Research, Travel, and Special Projects

 Ineligible expenses may not be included in your amount requested from Honors, but may be included in the itemized budget on the application to give the committee an idea of your overall expenses.

-The early submission deadline for Winter 2015 is Monday, March 2, by noon.
+The early submission deadline for Fall semester is the first Monday of October, closing the first Monday of November, and Winter semester is first Monday of February, closing the first Monday of March.
 It is best to submit requests before the early deadline; this gives students the best opportunity to receive funding.
 All applications completed (with faculty endorsements, if necessary) by March 2nd will be reviewed in a group and awards made in early March.

 Research and travel grant applications for more than $250 require endorsement by a faculty member familiar with the project (e.g. thesis advisor or research sponsor).
 The two exceptions to this requirement are: (a) CGIS or other study abroad programs or (b) summer internships.
 These proposals do not require faculty endorsement.